The Creation of the Traveling Gingerbread

 The Creation of the Traveling Gingerbread

     My fiancé, Mitch, and I have been traveling together over 6 years and so far

     have explored 17 countries.
 Living and working full-time in Pittsburgh, PA, we

     travel as much as our vacation days and finances allow.
 We cram each adventure

     with activities, tours, and experiences to maximize our time.
 We always try to

     visit to a local brewery and can’t walk by an Irish pub without stopping in for

     a pint of Guinness.

     I love running and have completed a full and many half marathons.
 I also crave

     the physical and mental benefits of practicing yoga.
 After a day of managing the

-    office operations of a commercial real estate office, I spend many evenings
+    IT needs in a commercial real estate office, I spend many evenings curled up on

-    curled up on the couch with a cup of tea and a good book.
-I read all the time;
+    the couch with a cup of tea and a good book, researching our next adventure, or

-    travel, historical fiction, mysteries, thrillers, magazines, and the occasional

-    science fiction.
-I have happily covered our dining room in wedding crafts and my
+    crafting who knows what.
+I have happily covered our dining room, not just the

-    closet is filled with scarves I knitted.
+    table, in wedding crafts.